 - 6.7.1.
-Any sub-Committee of any of the aforementioned Committees shall: - (a) Be drawn mainly from the membership of the parent Committee; - (b) Be subject to the rules on political balance cited above; - (c) Hold its meetings in public; - (d) Report the minutes of its proceedings to its parent Committee; and - 6.7.2.
-Any Working Group of any of the aforementioned Committees shall:

-- (a) Be limited in its terms of reference to exploratory work on behalf of its parent Committee; - (b) Report the minutes of its proceedings to its parent Committee; - (c) Be drawn primarily though not necessarily exclusively from the membership of its parent Committee, and shall aim for inclusivity though not subject to the requirements of political balance cited above. - 6.7.3.
-For any other council body that is neither constituted by this Constitution nor by a Political Group, involving two (2) or more Members that endures for six (6) months or more, the Proper Officer shall ensure that: - - (a) The existence of the body is documented; - (b) The body is assigned to a Parent body, being a Member body that is formally constituted under this Constitution; - (c) It reports the minutes of its proceedings to its Parent body. - 6.7.4.
-For the avoidance of doubt, the Executive is not to be treated as a Committee of the Council for the purposes of this Provision 6.
+Any sub-Committee of any of the aforementioned Committees shall: - (a) Be subject to the rules on political balance cited above; - (b) Hold its meetings in public; - (c) Report the minutes of its proceedings to its parent Committee; and - 6.7.2.
+Any Working Group of any of the aforementioned Committees - (a) Be limited in its terms of reference to exploratory work on behalf of its parent Committee; - (b) Report the minutes of its proceedings to its parent Committee; - (c) Be drawn primarily though not necessarily exclusively from the membership of its parent Committee, and shall aim for inclusivity though not subject to the requirements of political balance cited above. - 6.7.3.
+For any other council body that is neither constituted by this Constitution nor by a Political Group, involving two (2) or more Members that endures for six (6) months or more, the Proper Officer shall ensure that: - - (a) The existence of the body is documented;

+(b) The body is assigned to a Parent body, being a Member body that is formally constituted under this Constitution;

+- (c) It reports the minutes of its proceedings to its Parent body. - 6.7.4.
+For the avoidance of doubt, the Cabinet is not to be treated as a Committee of the Council for the purposes of this Provision 6.

-7. THE EXECUTIVE
+7. THE CABINET